ABOUT THE ENTHEOGENESIS AUSTRALIS CONFERENCE

 6-9 November 2009: Strathbogie Outdoor Education Centre, Swanpool, Victoria

 14 November 2009: Basement Theatre, Spot Building, University of Melbourne

 4-5 December 2010: Basement Theatre, Spot Building, University of Melbourne

 2-5 December 2011: Strathbogie Outdoor Education Centre, Swanpool, Victoria

-November 2012: Origins of consciousness tour with Lost Tribes.
+13-21 October 2012: Origins of consciousness tour in partnership with Lost Tribes

 29 & 30 April / 8 May 2014: The official Melbourne and Sydney Neurons to Nirvana screening

 6 December 2014: EGA’s 10th Birthday Celebration, Melbourne, Victoria